Once upon a time, the words “root canal” were among the scariest for dental patients.

 Adding a crown

 Frequently, after a root canal, your tooth requires a crown.
-Often there is already a large filling, cavity, or crack which has necessitated the root canal.
-The tooth also becomes more brittle after removing the blood supply.
-Your dentist will place a crown over the affected tooth for added protection and cosmetic restoration if needed.
-This helps seal the tooth and prevent breakdown to keep your tooth long-term!
+Often, there is already a large filling, cavity, or crack that has necessitated a root canal.
+The tooth also becomes more brittle after the blood supply is removed.
+If needed, your dentist will place a crown over the affected tooth for added protection and cosmetic restoration.
+This helps seal the tooth and prevent breakdown, keeping your tooth healthy long-term!

 After a Root Canal

-The anesthetic may leave your mouth numb for a couple of hours after the procedure, but you should return to your daily activities immediately.
+The anesthetic may leave your mouth numb for a couple of hours after the procedure, but you can return to your daily activities immediately.

 Although you may feel some discomfort or sensitivity for 2 or 3 days after your root canal, it’s usually manageable with an over-the-counter pain reliever like ibuprofen or acetaminophen.
 Your dentist may send you home with some antibiotics, but that’s not always necessary.